 This is a must do!
 We did this with Lagoon Service and absolutely loved it!
 They also have many other tours that they offer.
 You get up close and personal with sharks, rays, fish etc. It was one of my fave days of the trip.
 Check out my full BLOG POST HERE.

 Bora Bora is one of the best diving destinations in the world!
-I would recommend Reef Discovery for this.
+I would recommend the company Reef Discovery for this.
 They would know the best dive/snorkel/scuba sites too if you go on a tour with them.
 Aside from diving there are so many other activities – jet skiing, para sailing, etc.

 More activity options – check this page out.